AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

 ## Legacy Report Builder features not supported in the New Report Builder

-When comparing the functionality between Legacy Report Builder and the new Report Builder Add-in, some legacy functionality is no longer available.
+When comparing the functionality of Legacy Report Builder to the new Report Builder Add-in, some legacy functionality is no longer available:

 - Real-time requests

 - Path/Fallout reporting

+- FTP option for scheduled reports

 - Visitors metrics.
-The following metrics will all be converted to "unique visitors", even though the reporting result may not be an exact match: visitorshourly, visitorsdaily, visitorsweekly, visitorsmonthly, visitorsquarterly, visitorsyearly
+The following metrics will all be converted to "unique visitors", even though the reporting result may not be an exact match: `visitorshourly`, `visitorsdaily`, `visitorsweekly`, `visitorsmonthly`, `visitorsquarterly`, and `visitorsyearly`.
+This also applies to `mobilevisitorshourly`, `mobilevisitorsdaily`, `mobilevisitorsweekly`, `mobilevisitorsmonthly`, `mobilevisitorsquarterly`, and `mobilevisitorsyearly`.

-- Mobile Daily Unique Visitors metric